-Did you know that the brain has the ability to adapt, change, and grow?
-Known in the medical field as neuroplasticity, we can actually transform our brains into higher-functioning organs.
+Did you know the brain has the ability to adapt, change, and grow?
+Known in the medical field as neuroplasticity, this ability to adapt can actually transform our brains into higher-functioning organs.

 We often hear the adage that "we are what we eat."
-But, the foods we eat don't just affect our digestive systems.
-They significantly affect our brain, altering our energy levels and moods.
+The foods we eat don't just affect our digestive systems!
+They can significantly affect our brain too, altering our energy levels and moods.
 They can even prevent disease.

 Here's a sampling of some of the best foods to fuel the brain:

 Interestingly enough, exercise doesn't just build the muscles within our body.
 It, quite literally, expands our brains.
-As we exercise, levels of BDNF are raised, a protein that creates new brain cells.
+As we exercise, we raise levels of brain-derived neurotrophic factor (BDNF), a protein that creates new brain cells.

 Philosophers in ancient Greece believed walking promoted better thinking.
 Sure enough, 21st century medicine has proven these ancient philosophers right.

 As we walk, our hearts pump faster, circulating more oxygen to all our muscles and organs, including the brain.
-Oxygen will surely promote the clarity we need to think like ancient philosophers.
+Oxygen surely promotes the clarity we need to think like ancient philosophers.